- China Tours +

 See an up-to-date map of the virus spread on Wuhan Maps.

-With the exception of Hubei Province, where there may be a residual occurrence of new 2019-nCoV cases, the majority of China should have been declared coronavirus-free in April (2 weeks without a new case).
+With the exception of Hubei Province, where there may be a residual occurrence of new COVID-19 cases, the majority of China should be declared coronavirus-free in April (2 weeks without a new case).

 1. While the coronavirus outbreak risk is high, a travel-from-China quarantine period of up to two weeks is likely as an international precaution, which could be a big inconvenience.
 This consideration alone may affect your travel plans.